 Here she is showing off her rings: the jade one from my late father (it came from Lee Onn, I think); the other, not captured well in the picture but is a once popular Thai created-pattern ring– seven loops joined together and came from a late Thai businessman friend whom mum met when she was a teenager and the Japanese were at Singapore’s door.

-And here is mum singing her Nanyin favourite! on Youtube.
-Family pix have been included as it insists on visuals and audio
+And here is mum singing her Nanyin favourite! :lol: on Youtube.
+Family pix have been included as it insists on visuals and audio :roll:

 After playing mum’s Youtube debut over and over again over one day for her to hear, she started asking about her Zaobao subscription!
 Something she hasn’t done since July when we let it laspe – because for more than a year, her newspapers arrived but she would just glance at the front page and then put the prestine copy aside, never to pick it up again.